taylarogers/100-days-of-code/README.md

 Furthering my knowledge of the complicated aspects of Javascript was the goal for today.
 I focused mainly on learning some advanced features and new ways to do arrays, objects and functions.
 What I found most particularly interesting was the concept of a "curried" function - I struggled to see the purpose of it at first, but after playing around with it a bit more I have now come to realise how useful it can be in certain circumstances.
 Keen to move onto some more interesting topics tomorrow.

 ## Day 11
+Today I did some revision on pass by value vs pass by reference.
+I have heard this so many times in my studies at this point, yet still just one of those things that I will always need to double check as I constantly confuse the two for each other.
+I also looked at some advanced loop features and some more new ECMAScript functionality and syntax.